-Afghanistan-Pakistan border clashes: What we know so far
+Pakistani, Afghan forces exchange deadly border fire: What’s next?

-Afghan officials say 58 Pakistani soldiers killed while Pakistan claims of killing 200 Taliban and affiliated ‘terrorists’ in border clashes.
+Afghan officials say 58 Pakistani soldiers killed while Pakistan says 200 Taliban and affiliated ‘terrorists’ dead in border clashes.

-Heavy fighting has broken out between Pakistani and Afghan forces at multiple locations on their border, and the rival sides claim to have captured and destroyed border posts in one of the worst border clashes in recent years.
+Heavy fighting has broken out between Pakistani and Afghan forces at multiple locations on their border, and the two sides claim to have captured and destroyed border posts in one of the worst border clashes in recent years.

-The Taliban administration’s spokesman, Zabihullah Mujahid, said at least 58 Pakistani soldiers were killed in “retaliatory” attacks on Saturday night, two days after blasts were reported in the capital, Kabul, and the southeastern province of Paktika.
+The Taliban administration’s spokesman, Zabihullah Mujahid, said at least 58 Pakistani soldiers were killed in “retaliatory” attacks on Saturday night, two days after blasts were reported in the Afghan capital, Kabul, and the southeastern province of Paktika.

-The Pakistani military admitted 23 of its soldiers were ‘martyred’ while claiming to kill 200 Taliban and affiliated “terrorists”.
-Earlier, Pakistan’s interior minister called the Afghan attacks “unprovoked firing”.
+The Pakistani military admitted 23 of its soldiers were dead while claiming to have killed 200 Taliban and affiliated “terrorists”.
+Pakistan’s interior minister called the Afghan attacks “unprovoked firing”.

-The Taliban government has accused Pakistan of carrying out the recent bombings.
+The Taliban government has accused Pakistan of carrying out Thursday’s bombings.
 Pakistan has neither confirmed nor denied the allegations.

-Pakistan is said to have backed Taliban fighters during their rebellion against the United States-led occupation of Afghanistan and was one of only three countries that recognised the first Taliban government from 1996 to 2001.
+Pakistan was accused of backing Taliban fighters during their rebellion against the United States-led occupation of Afghanistan and was one of only three countries that recognised the first Taliban government from 1996 to 2001.

 But the rise of attacks inside Pakistan since the return of the Taliban to power in 2021 has strained their ties as Islamabad has accused the Taliban administration of providing safe haven to fighters from the Tehrik-e Taliban Pakistan (TTP), or Pakistan Taliban.
 Kabul has denied the allegations.